SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Emergency response planning.

 If you are a very small company with fewer than 100 employees, you may not have enough data to be statistically relevant.
-Furthermore, smaller aviation service providers are not expected to have advanced SMS data management capabilities; however, this does not mean that they are excluded from participating in safety performance assessments.
+Furthermore, smaller aviation service providers are not expected to have advanced SMS data management capabilities; however, this does not mean they are excluded from participating in safety performance assessments.

 How your aviation SMS stores and retrieves safety data will determine your organization's ability to demonstrate continuous improvement and participate in predictive risk management activities.
 From over a dozen years of SMS database management, I believe that companies with more than 40 employees should be using an aviation SMS database to store and retrieve safety information.